bsandeepan/gcv-spa-template/Readme.md

 1. `blog` : A url to your blog site.
 If you have a blog, put the link here and a "Blog" button will appear in Navigation Bar.
 If you do not have any, keep this field empty.

-2. `changeColor` : A Boolean switch to enable daily color change.
+2. `changeTheme` : A Boolean switch to enable daily theme color change.
 Set to `true` by default.

 3. `colors` : An array of seven colors for seven days of week.
 It matches with the output of Javascript's Date() object's getDay() method and sets the color accordingly.
 The structure is as follows -